What type of Investor am I?

 A stylized map featuring the contours of countries or regions in various shades of blue, orange, and white against a light blue background

-What tontines are available today?
+What modern tontines exist today?

 TontineTrust® white logo on a transparent background